echolabsdev/prism-docs/introduction.md

 ```
 :::

-Prism isn't just about text generation.
-It's a comprehensive toolkit designed to make integrating AI into your Laravel applications a breeze.
-Whether you're using OpenAI, Anthropic, or running models locally with Ollama, Prism provides a consistent, intuitive API.

 Prism draws significant inspiration from the [Vercel AI SDK](https://sdk.vercel.ai/docs/ai-sdk-core), adapting its powerful concepts and developer-friendly approach to the Laravel ecosystem.
-By building on these proven ideas, Prism brings the ease and flexibility of modern AI development to Laravel projects.

 Key features of Prism include: